Spencer Coggs

-G. Spencer Coggs (born August 6, 1949) is an American public administrator and Democratic politician.
-He is the current Milwaukee City Treasurer, since April 2012.
-He previously served 10 years in the Wisconsin State Senate and 20 years in the Wisconsin State Assembly, representing Milwaukee's west side.
+George Spencer Coggs (born August 6, 1949) is an American public administrator and Democratic politician from Milwaukee, Wisconsin.
+He is the current Milwaukee city treasurer, since April 2012, and previously served 10 years in the Wisconsin Senate and 20 years in the Wisconsin State Assembly, representing Milwaukee's west side.
+His uncle, Isaac N. Coggs, and cousin, Elizabeth M. Coggs, also served in the Assembly.

 Early life, education and career

 Coggs was a City of Milwaukee health officer (and Chief Steward of his AFSCME union local), postal worker and industrial printer.

 Wisconsin legislature

 Coggs was elected to the Wisconsin State Assembly for what was then the 10th district in 1982 and reelected until 2002.
 During his time in the assembly he was the Majority Caucus Vice Chairperson in 1985, 1987 and 1989.

 He was elected in 2003 to the state senate in a special election and reelected in 2004 and 2008.
 He sat on the Committee on Housing and Financial Institutions, and Joint Committee for Review of Criminal Penalties.

 Coggs was vice president of the National Labor Caucus of State Legislators.